Engineering | Jun 19, 2026

 Introducing Selector Forge: an AI selector builder for the browser

-We build Intuned, and at its core is a coding agent that writes and maintains browser automations.
-The code it writes is good.
+At Intuned's core is a coding agent that writes and maintains browser automations.
+Early on, the code it wrote was already good.
 The selectors were the weak spot, and not in the way you'd expect.
 They looked right.
 A bad selector and a good one are nearly identical on the page; the difference only shows up later, when one of them quietly starts matching the wrong element.
 The agent couldn't see that coming any better than a person can.

-And fixing them was no easier.
-The error was clear (sometimes), but agents in general can't land on a working selector without rounds of trial and error against the page, each test another tool call piling useless output into their context.
+And fixing them was not easier.
+The errors were clear (sometimes), but agents in general can't land on a working selector without rounds of trial and error against the page.
+Each test is another tool call, dumping useless output into their context.
+Better prompting barely helped.

-Better prompting barely helped, because writing automation code and picking a reliable selector are two different jobs.
-So we split them: the agent decides what it wants to grab, and a separate tool decides how to grab it.
-That tool is now the AI engine behind Selector Forge, a browser extension.
-Point it at an element and you get a selector built on the rules below, applied for you instead of by hand.
+To deal with this, we ended up splitting them: the agent decides what it wants to grab, and a separate tool decides how to grab it.
+That tool is now the AI engine behind Selector Forge, a browser extension to create reliable selectors: point it at an element and you get a selector that works.

 DevTools' Copy Selector and the pickers on the Chrome Store all work the same way: walk up the page and grab whatever's there.
 They can't tell a meaningful anchor from a throwaway one, so they keep everything: